meet-projects/Y1YL-Labs/Session 1, HTML/README.md

 </html>
 ```
+2.add a title to each page descriping what it is.
 3. Create a simple **navigation tool** by using the **`<a>`** tag, this allows us to jump from the **Home page** to the **About page**.
 Now do the same thing to get from the **About page** to the **Home page**.

 4. Use the `<h1>` tag to create a header to your pages.